sandialabs/QML/README.md

 * `dt` : Determines time step size for propagating geodesics.
 Paths are found at an unit speed, so time step is equivilant to distance.
 * `nProp` : Number of time steps taken.
 Taking more steps along geodesics increases the number of paths found between points as more distance is covered.
 * `nColl` : Number of initial momenta for geodesics.
 Each starting momentum is a direction towards its "nColl" nearest neighbors.
 Increasing this parameter will start the propagation in more directions.
 * `H_test` : Boolean to autmatically tune error terms.
-The optimal values may not be the minimum found from this test, but it often close to the minimum.
+The optimal values may not be the minimum found from this test, but they are often close to the minimum.

 The outputs of QML are:
     - Saves geodesic distance matrix to file "f.out", where "f" is the input file name